 Sensor data serves as the only bridge connecting the twin system to physical reality; if the data from SAGSIN is distorted, the quality of the constructed GOST will inevitably degrade.
-Taleb \textit{et al.} recognize the importance of big data quality in the IoT era and summarize data quality evaluation dimensions such as accuracy, completeness, and uniqueness.
-In \cite{taleb2025big}, quality can be assessed along several dimensions: data availability, which measures the proper functioning of sensor data streams; data accuracy, which reflects the extent to which the data represents the true state of the physical entity; and data richness, referring to the diversity and granularity of data sources.
-For instance, Chen \textit{et al.} demonstrate that in multimodal datasets, missing data from one source can be compensated by other modalities \cite{chen2025space}.
+In \cite{taleb2025big}, quality can be assessed along several dimensions: data availability reflects the proper functioning of sensor data streams; data accuracy is positively correlated with the precision of the sensing devices; data richness is positively correlated with the diversity of available sensing modalities.